 Introduce the skills and associated behaviors by stating the following:

 In the last discussion, we talked about the skills needed for effective communications in command.
-The eSchool has outlined five of these skills in more detail as shown here on this slide and on your handout.
+The Global College of PME has outlined five of these skills in more detail as shown here on this slide and on your handout.

 Let’s take a few minutes and look at these.